 - 10 days if the boat or property damage is in excess of $2000 or total boat loss.

 How to File a Written Accident Report

-Boating Accident Report forms are obtained from local law enforcement authorities, Department Conservation Police Officers, DGIF website, and all Department offices.
-You may submit the completed forms in person or send them to the Law Enforcement Division-Boating Accident, Virginia Department of Game and Inland Fisheries, 4010 W. Broad St., P.O.
-Box 11104, Richmond, Virginia, 23230-1104.
+Boating Accident Report forms (pages 65-66) can also be obtained from local law enforcement authorities, Department Conservation Police Officers, VDGIF website, and all Department offices.
+You may submit the completed forms in person or send them to the Virginia Department of Game and Inland Fisheries, Boating Accident, 7870 Villa Park Dr., Suite 400, P.O.
+Box 90778, Henrico, VA 23228.
 The boat operator or owner usually completes the form unless she/he is physically unable to do so.

 Duty to Stop and Render Assistance

 It is the duty of every operator involved in a collision to stop and offer assistance.
 Operators involved in a collision, who knowingly fail to comply with this law when the collision or accident results in serious bodily injury to, or the death of, any person, shall be guilty of a Class 6 Felony.
 When a collision or accident results in only property damage, the operator who does not comply with this law shall be guilty of a Class 1 Misdemeanor.